Everyone seems to have an opinion on eggs.

 Simply searching online for the answers might leave you more confused than before, so we've taken it on ourselves to do the difficult work for you and find out once and for all what role eggs should take in your daily diet.

 If you want to know the truth about where eggs should fit in your daily diet, then keep on reading.

+You can get sick from salmonella - Our mothers were right to warn us, as salmonella bacteria have the power to make you extremely sick, and occasionally even dead.
 The widespread media publicity about salmonella infections around the country has caused many people to be concerned enough to take eggs permanently off their plate.

-The second part of the scary story is the cholesterol.
-The American Heart Association's guidelines for dietary cholesterol are about 300 mg per day, and because one egg can contain over 185 mg, many people see them as too big of a risk for their diets to handle.
+They are high in cholesterol - The American Heart Association's guidelines for dietary cholesterol are about 300 mg per day, and because one egg can contain over 185 mg, many people see them as too big of a risk for their diets to handle.

 Are these risks so great that they outweigh the benefits of eating eggs?
-Frankly, we don't think so.

 The negative health effects have been greatly exaggerated and are out of touch with the reality of the actual full-body benefits of this natural food.